KasmyrA/Sierpinski-figures/README.md

 # Sierpinski Figures

-A Python implementation for generating and visualizing Sierpinski figures in 2D and 3D spaces.
+A Python implementation for generating and visualizing Sierpinski triangles in 2D and 3D spaces.
 This project was developed as part of the Mathematical Modeling course.

 ## Quick Start